Archihub-App/archihub.github.io/src/content/docs/en/pasos.md

 Once you have saved your new __Document Unit__, you will be automatically redirected to the Cataloging Module.
 Here you will be able to see the __Document Unit__ you have just created.

-To show you an example, I have uploaded an audio file to a new __Document Unit__ named “Audio”.
+To show you an example, I have uploaded an audio file to a new __Document Unit__ named "Audio".
 In the list of __Document Units__, find and click on the name of your newly created resource.

 ![Resource detail view](/archihub.github.io/imagenes/detail.png)